sayarkarmakar/sayarkarmakar.github.io/index.md

 <h2> Recent Updates</h2>
 April 2026: Our [Paper](https://sayarkarmakar.github.io/publications/graph_nim_game.pdf) received a Reject and resubmit decision from Discrete Applied Mathematics

+March 2026: We submitted a Paper[https://arxiv.org/abs/2603.27546] on fast and scalable localization of anomalous patches for spatially dependent data.

 March 2026: Our [Paper](https://sayarkarmakar.github.io/publications/crypto50.pdf) received a revision request from New American Journal of Economics and Finance.